UIUC-ChenLab/scalehls/README.md

 ```

 ### 1. Install LLVM and MLIR
+This step assumes this repository is cloned to `$SCALEHLS_DIR`.
 To build LLVM and MLIR, run:
 ```sh
 $ mkdir $SCALEHLS_DIR/llvm/build
 $ cd $SCALEHLS_DIR/llvm/build